Is options trading risky?

 1. Sell option premium to Reduce Risk

-People who tell you things like selling premium is "picking up pennies in front of a bulldozer" do NOT understand how to make money in the stock market.
+People who tell you things like selling premium is "picking up pennies in front of a bulldozer" do NOT understand how to hedge when trading options.

-The only way that you can earn a consistent income that exceeds the SPY index is by selling option premium.
+The best way to earn a consistent return when trading is by selling option premium.

 When you sell option premium, you BECOME THE INSURANCE COMPANY